Parmesan Zucchini Fries Recipe

-Give the spiralizer a break and make these crispy Parmesan Crusted Fried Zucchini Sticks.
+Give the spiralizer a break and make these crispy Parmesan Zucchini Fries.
 Coated in Panko breadcrumbs, parmesan and buttermilk then lightly pan fried, you’ll never eat regular fries again.
 So amazingly addictive!

 Normally this time of year I have a million zucchini coming out of my ears….basically.
 But, this summer, something went terribly wrong with my vegetable garden and the few things I did plant ended up dead.
 I have a strong suspicion that the husband got a little fast and loose with the weed killer leaving me with exactly one jalapeno plant that managed to survive.